wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

 aware of permitted activities and ensure they are aware of training materials that will accelerate their learning journey.

 1. Before we build our flow, let's create our Office 365 group.
 We can do so by launching Outlook mail in a web browser.
-In the left navigation select **Groups** and then click on **New Group**.
+In the left navigation, select **Groups** and then click on **New Group**.

 1. Provide a Group name of **Flow Users** and then click on the **Create** button.